What makes a good English student at Sacred Heart

 Reading at home is important to each child’s progression, and if you click on the links below you will find some handy guides to support reading at home.

 Whilst we realise that spellings is only part of the writing process, we also realise how important it is in order to communicate effectively.
-Spellings has been a focus for us over the last 18 months, and last year we introduced the Read, Write Inc spelling programme from Year 2 to Year 6 that builds upon the Read, Write Inc phonics programme currently used throughout EYFS and KS1.
-This has already started to impact upon the children’s work in a positive way, and as the programme is embedded further this year, we will then build upon it by testing on the Spellings lists contained within the National Curriculum.
+Spellings continues to be a focus within school to mprove both communication skills and to develop a wider vocabulary.
+We will continue to use the Read, Write Inc spelling programme from Year 2 to Year 6 that builds upon the Read, Write Inc phonics programme currently used throughout EYFS and KS1.
+This has already had an impact upon the children’s work in a positive way, and as the programme continues to be embedded this year, we will then build upon it by reviewing the spellings on the spellings lists contained within the National Curriculum.

 If you have any questions about the English curriculum within school, please come into school and ask to speak to Mr Smith, our English Lead.